 Best restaurants with rooms in England

 Restaurants with rooms in England are spread far and wide, from the northern reaches of the Lake District down to the south coast.
-In their individuality, all of these places shine, but all have top chefs and comfortable beds all in common.
+In their individuality, all of these places shine, while boasting top chefs and comfortable beds in common.
 Discover our favourite places for a bit of R&R in England below.

 The Loch & The Tyne, Berkshire